reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

       POSTGRES_DB: csvdb
 ```

-We can run this by executing the following command:
+We can run this by executing the following command (assuming you have `docker-compose` installed):

 ```bash
 docker-compose up